uccser/cs-field-guide/csfieldguide/chapters/content/en/computer-vision/sections/depth.md

 Can you see in the equation why having a small disparity would cause the calculated distance to be large?

 {panel end}

+{panel type="curiosity"}

+# The solution?

+We can use higher resolution photos.
+In the interactive, uploaded images have a maximum width.
+If the width was larger, there would be more freedom to select a point that is closer to the object's centre.
+Therefore the disparity would be more accurate.
+However, higher resolution cameras are more expensive.
+For a self-driving car, does it matter that it is able to to calculate accurate distances to a very far away object?
+Is there a point in which the car no longer cares about an object?
+What resolution cameras would be sufficient?

+{panel end}